It's all about ...

 Edible Qualities

-Kiwifruit is a woody vine that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Kiwifruit is a woody vine that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces green oval fruit with a brown blush and light green flesh which are typically harvested when mature.
 The fruits have a sweet taste with a fleshy texture and a light fragrance.

 The fruit are most often used in the following ways: